xwojtuss/FdF/README.md

 FdF - a wireframe renderer using a parallel projection.
 It uses the miniLibX to render the image.
 You can create and display your own maps, animate and color them.

+You can use WSAD and QE to rotate the image, arrow keys to move the image, () signs to decrease or increase the height, + and - signs to zoom in and out.

 The scene is loaded via a file with the extention .fdf, the file consists of heights of points delimited by spaces, for example:
 ```
 0 0 0